efserafim/easyconstrul/replit.md

 ### Features Implemented
 - Complete authentication system with Flask-Login
 - Role-based access control
-- Service marketplace for workers
+- Service marketplace for workers with full request lifecycle (pending → accepted → completed)
-- Material catalog for suppliers
+- Material marketplace for clients to browse and purchase construction materials
-- Request system between clients and workers
+- Request system between clients and workers with accept/reject functionality
+- Material catalog for suppliers with detailed product pages
-- Administrative dashboard with statistics
+- Administrative dashboard with statistics and user management
-- Responsive Bootstrap UI
+- Responsive Bootstrap UI with mobile-friendly design
-- Form validation with WTForms
+- Form validation with WTForms and secure data handling

 ## Technical Decisions
 - Flask framework chosen for simplicity and flexibility